StephenCleary/blog-stephencleary-dotcom/blog/_posts/2023-11-09-configureawait-in-net-8.md

 First, let's review the semantics and history of the original `ConfigureAwait`, which takes a boolean argument named `continueOnCapturedContext`.

 When `await` acts on a task (`Task`, `Task<T>`, `ValueTask`, or `ValueTask<T>`), its [default behavior]({% post_url 2012-02-02-async-and-await %}) is to capture a "context"; later, when the task completes, the `async` method resumes executing in that context.
-This "context" is `SynchronizationContext.Current` or `TaskScheduler.Current`.
-This default behavior can be made explicit by using `ConfigureAwait(continueOnCapturedContext: true)`.
+The "context" is `SynchronizationContext.Current` or `TaskScheduler.Current` (falling back on the thread pool context if none is provided).
+This default behavior of continuing on the captured context can be made explicit by using `ConfigureAwait(continueOnCapturedContext: true)`.

 `ConfigureAwait(continueOnCapturedContext: false)` is useful if you *don't* want to resume on that context.
 When using `ConfigureAwait(false)`, the `async` method resumes on any available thread pool thread.

 The history of `ConfigureAwait(false)` is interesting (at least to me).
 Originally, the community recommended using `ConfigureAwait(false)` everywhere you could, unless you *needed* the context.
 This is the position I [recommended in my Async Best Practices article](https://learn.microsoft.com/en-us/archive/msdn-magazine/2013/march/async-await-best-practices-in-asynchronous-programming?WT.mc_id=DT-MVP-5000058#configure-context).
 There were several discussions during that time frame over why the default was `true`, especially from frustrated library developers who had to use `ConfigureAwait(false)` a lot.

 Over the years, though, the recommendation of "use `ConfigureAwait(false)` whenever you can" has been modified.
 The first (albeit minor) shift was instead of "use `ConfigureAwait(false)` whenever you can", a simpler guideline arose: use `ConfigureAwait(false)` in library code and *don't* use it in application code.
 This is an easier guideline to understand and follow.
 Still, the complaints about having to use `ConfigureAwait(false)` continued, with periodic requests to change the default on a project-wide level.
-These requests have always been rejected for language consistency reasons.
+These requests have always been rejected by the C# team for language consistency reasons.

-More recently (specifically, since ASP.NET Core dropped their `SynchronizationContext` and fixed all the places where sync-over-async was necessary), there has been a move away from `ConfigureAwait(false)`.
+More recently (specifically, since ASP.NET dropped their `SynchronizationContext` with ASP.NET Core and fixed all the places where sync-over-async was necessary), there has been a move away from `ConfigureAwait(false)`.
 As a library author, I fully understand how annoying it is to have `ConfigureAwait(false)` litter your codebase!
 Perhaps the most notable departure is the Entity Framework Core team, which just flat-out decided not to use `ConfigureAwait(false)` anymore.
 For myself, I still use `ConfigureAwait(false)` in my libraries, but I understand the frustration.

 Since we're on the topic of `ConfigureAwait(false)`, I'd like to note a few common misconceptions:

 1. `ConfigureAwait(false)` is not a good way to avoid deadlocks.
 That's not its purpose, and it's a questionable solution at best.
 In order to avoid deadlocks when doing direct blocking, you'd have to make sure _all_ the asynchronous code uses `ConfigureAwait(false)`, including code in libraries and the runtime.
 It's just not a very maintainable solution.
 There are [better solutions available](https://learn.microsoft.com/en-us/archive/msdn-magazine/2015/july/async-programming-brownfield-async-development?WT.mc_id=DT-MVP-5000058).
 1. `ConfigureAwait` configures the `await`, not the task.
 E.g., the `ConfigureAwait(false)` in `SomethingAsync().ConfigureAwait(false).GetAwaiter().GetResult()` does exactly nothing.
-Similarly, the `await` in `var task = SomethingAsync(); task.ConfigureAwait(false); await task;` still has the default behavior, completely ignoring the `ConfigureAwait(false)`.
+Similarly, the `await` in `var task = SomethingAsync(); task.ConfigureAwait(false); await task;` still continues on the captured context, completely ignoring the `ConfigureAwait(false)`.
 I've seen both of these mistakes over the years.
 1. `ConfigureAwait(false)` does not mean "run the rest of this method on a thread pool thread" or "run the rest of this method on a different thread".
 It only takes effect if the `await` yields control and then later resumes the `async` method.
 Specifically, `await` will *not* yield control if its task is already complete; in that case, the `ConfigureAwait` has no effect because the `await` continues synchronously.

 OK, now that we've refreshed our understanding of `ConfigureAwait(false)`, let's take a look at how `ConfigureAwait` is getting some enhancements in .NET 8.
 None of the existing behavior is changed; `await` without any `ConfigureAwait` at all still has the default behavior of `ConfigureAwait(true)`, and `ConfigureAwait(false)` still has the same behavior, too.
 But there's a *new* `ConfigureAwait` coming into town!

-## ConfigureAwaitOptions
+## ConfigureAwait(ConfigureAwaitOptions)

 There are several new options available for `ConfigureAwait`. [`ConfigureAwaitOptions`](https://learn.microsoft.com/en-us/dotnet/api/system.threading.tasks.configureawaitoptions?view=net-8.0) is a new type that provides all the different ways to configure awaitables: